Magic Word Media gives 2% of all our fee income to one of our supported charities.

 The charity also revitalises forgotten spaces and works with young people to create a healthier environment.
 It encourages people to grow, forage and eat healthy food.

-Just £6 is enough to plant a tree, so if you are billed £300 by Magic Word Media (before VAT), you’ll not only get a brilliant package of website content or social media management – you’ll also be responsible for the planting of a tree!
+Just £6 is enough to plant a tree, so we know that any client paying for a brilliant package of website content or social media management will be directly responsible for some tree planting!